Painting Kitchen Cabinets Services for Fine Minneapolis Homes

 The Paint Brush Advantage

 Alternately, many times a brushed application will yield a beautiful result, and many of the best cabinet makers in the business today employ this approach.
+View the stunning effects of our brush-applied paint upgrade to this exceptional freestanding kitchen cabinet.

 A brush-painted surface imparts a handcrafted appearance to woodwork, and also allows a thicker coat of paint to be laid down.
 Modern paints, even the waterborne ones are superior in their ability to level out before drying, leaving a slight hint of the brush, regarded as a hallmark of good craftsmanship.